RyanWheeler7321/SpotifyRandomizer/README.md

 # Spotify Random Playlist Generator

-Generates a new random Spotify playlist from your chosen “source” playlists, optionally excluding tracks found in your “main” playlists.
+This tool generates a new personalized random Spotify playlist from your chosen “source” playlists, optionally excluding tracks found in your “main” playlists.
+You can input your own main playlists or specific source playlists to generate songs from.
 Launches a GUI to choose how many songs, whether to exclude or immediately play, and to pick which playlist(s) to source from.

 ## Features
 - Random track selection (artist’s same album, top tracks, discography, or plain random).